Aaron Gifford Pickleball Tournament

 Aves Durhan and Rachel Hughes, who medaled in Mixed Doubles events, also partnered to win a Women’s Doubles Event, and so did Lawanna Quist, who partnered with Sally Bower.
 Jill Sherman, Lina Rowse, Beverly Boozer, Carol Sherick, Cindy Carril, and Dorothy Robinson, among others, also had a winning day.

 The USA Pickleball Association will likely sanction next year’s event.
-Details start rolling out towards the end of the year to begin registration at the beginning of January.
-We expect it will be held at the same venue in Las Cruces in 2023, just as it has been every year.
+Details start rolling out towards the end of the year to begin registration at the beginning of January 2024.
 If you missed this benefit this year, you’d want to keep an eye out because we have a feeling next year will be the best one yet!

 Leave a Comment